sefffal/PlanetOrbits.jl/docs/src/conventions.md

 Parameters can either be specified by position or as keyword arguments (but not a mix).

-See this PDF for a detailed derivation of projected position, velocity, and acceleration from these coordinates: [Derivation.pdf](assets/orbit_coordinate_notes.pdf)

 There is also a convenience constructor [`VisualOrbitDeg`](@ref) that accepts `i`, `ω`, and `Ω` in units of degrees instead of radians.